 Does being an authorized user on a card count towards the 5/24 limit?

 If you’re the authorized user on someone else’s credit card, does that count towards the 5/24 limit?
-Unfortunately it usually does, at least in situations where you need to provide your social security number to be an authorized user.
+Unfortunately it usually does, at least in situations where you need to provide your social security number to be an authorized user, and when you’re being added on a personal credit card.
 This can be a reason to minimize the number of cards on which you’re an authorized user.

 Do charge cards count towards the 5/24 limit?